solarbirdy/NorthshoreBikeMap/README.md

 * Most of the shoulder on Woodinville-Duvall Road is not officially bike lane, turns out one section between 156th and 171st is official, so added
 * I-405 in blue, which matched the colour used by 2 Line Bike Connector Map, was too easily confused with water so was changed to an intensity-matched grey
 * Other small cosmetic adjustments

-Coming in next release:

-* Some of the new bike parking icons must be smaller than others, but some were *too* small.
-These will be adjusted.
-* Other small cosmetic improvements

-Previous releases:

 Changes with 1.4: